 Russell Morgan Marks, PhD

-Russell M. Marks, PhD., is a clinical psychologist at the Rhode Island Hospital Adult Partial Hospital Program.
-He received his doctorate in clinical psychology from the University of South Dakota and completed his residency at the VA Maryland Health Care System (VAMHCS)/University of Maryland School of Medicine (UMSOM) Consortium.
+Russell Marks, PhD., is a clinical psychologist at Rhode Island Hospital’s Adult Partial Hospital Program.
+He received his doctorate in clinical psychology from the University of South Dakota and completed his predoctoral residency at the VA Maryland Health Care System/University of Maryland School of Medicine Consortium.

-Dr. Marks is a member of the Lifespan Antiracism and Health Equity Collaborative, the Association for Cognitive and Behavioral Therapies, and the Society of Clinical Psychology.
-He is also a member of the Association for Contextual Behavioral Science, where he is co-president of the Process-Based Therapy Special Interest Group.
+Dr. Marks is a member the Association for Cognitive and Behavioral Therapies and the Association for Contextual Behavioral Science, where he previously co-founded and co-led the process-based therapy special interest group (PBT-SIG).

 - Post Graduate School: University of South Dakota School of Medicine

 - Fellowship: Warren Alpert Medicine School of Brown University